-On 24 and 25 October 2019 we will be hosting and live-streaming our Refugee Hosts International Conference, with a series of keynote lectures, panels, roundtables, and artistic interventions exploring themes that are key to our project.
+On 24 and 25 October 2019 Refugee Hosts hosted and live-streamed our Refugee Hosts International Conference, with a series of keynote lectures, panels, roundtables, and artistic interventions exploring themes that are key to our project.

-Through in-depth ethnographic research, over 500 interviews and a series of creative writing workshops with the members of nine refugee hosting communities in Lebanon, Jordan and Turkey, this interdisciplinary project has examined the diverse roles played by local communities – including established refugee communities and diverse local faith communities – in responding to refugees displaced from Syria since 2011.
+The Refugee Hosts interdisciplinary project has used in-depth ethnographic research, over 500 interviews and a series of creative writing workshops with members of nine refugee hosting communities in Lebanon, Jordan and Turkey, to examine the diverse roles played by local communities – including established refugee communities and diverse local faith communities – in responding to refugees displaced from Syria since 2011.

-The conference will include a series of presentations, panel and roundtable discussions, workshops and film screenings, and provides an opportunity to join Refugee Hosts’ ‘community of conversation’ on key themes.
+The conference included a series of presentations, panel and roundtable discussions, workshops and film screenings, and provided an opportunity to join Refugee Hosts’ ‘community of conversation’ on key themes.
 To find out more about the roundtables and panels explored at the conference, follow the links below:

 - Disrupting Humanitarian Narratives

 - Displacement in/through Film

 - The Politics and Ethics of Knowledge Production in Refugee Situations

 - Locating Faith in Humanitarian Practice and Local Community Response